 (from: „Shikoku Japan 88 Route Guide 2020“)

 Current: Due to the Corona pandemic, entry to Japan is very restricted for non-Japanese.
-Some overland bus routes currently have limited or no service.
+Overnight accommodations on Shikoku are limited.
+Some intercity bus routes are currently operating on a reduced schedule or not at all.
 Let’s hope for an improvement soon.
-I’ll keep you informed here.
+I’ll keep you posted here.

-The route passes through all four prefectures of the island, touching 20 Bangai temples.
-These are historically connected to the pilgrimage route, but are not counted among the 88 main temples.
-For pilgrims who visit the 20 Bangai temples in addition to the 88 temples, the route lengthens to over 1,400 km.
+The route runs through all four prefectures of the island, touching 20 Bangai temples.
+These are historically connected to the pilgrimage, but are not counted among the 88 main temples.
+For pilgrims who visit the 20 Bangai temples in addition to the 88 temples, the route extends to over 1,400 km.

-Most pilgrims begin their trek on Shikoku at temple number 1 “Ryōzenji” in Tokushima Prefecture.
+Most pilgrims start on Shikoku at temple number 1 “Ryōzenji” in Tokushima Prefecture.
 Then visit the other temples in Kōchi and Ehime prefectures in ascending order.
 And end at Temple 88 “Ōkuboji” in Kagawa, or continue from there to Temple 1 to complete the circle.

 However, pilgrims are free to start at any of the 88 temples.
 Pilgrims who live on Shikoku usually begin their journey at their home temple.